mr-ravin/Smart-Hadoop-Cluster-SMHACL/README.md

 - client.py is send to all the other computers to make them that computer(i.e. name node, data node, job tracker, task tracker), as described by the instructions send by servr.py

-#### Note: Smart Hadoop Cluster-SMHACL can only be used freely for academic research works, after providing citation or deserved credits to this work.
-For other purposes, Permission is required from Mr. Ravin Kumar.
+#### Note: This work can be used freely for academic research work and individual non-commercial projects, please do provide citation and/or deserved credits to this work.
+For Industrial and commercial use permission is required from the Author.
-#### Email_id: mr.ravin_kumar@hotmail.com .